vickysinghhere/vickysinghhere/README.md

 </br>
 </br>

 I'm **Vicky Kumar Singh**, a Full Stack Developer 🚀 from India, currently, I'm working as a **Software Development Engineer** at **Infogain India PVT LTD**.
 I love to explore new and upcoming technologies.
+I'm a greedy geek striving for excellence.
+Coding is the way I kill time.
+Full-stack developer.
 Besides programming, I enjoy writting, I have published a Novel **An Open Confession**.

 - 🌱 I’m currently learning: _```AWS Developer Associate```_.
-- 📫 You can reach me through the above **linkedin** handle.
+- 📫 You can reach me through the above **linkedin** handle or connect to me at **vickysinghere@gmail.com**.

 **Languages and Tools:**